Bachelor of Science degrees are offered in two programs:

-Internships can only be completed once all coursework is completed.
-They must be completed at an approved site within a 50-mile radius of Lawrence.
-Students who have a 3.0 or greater cumulative GPA may petition to complete the internship at an approved site beyond the 50-mile radium.
-All coursework must be completed before the internship is approved.
+Students may apply for an internship at an approved site within a 50-mile radius of Lawrence ONLY once all coursework is completed.
+Students who have a 3.0 or greater cumulative GPA may petition to complete the internship at an approved site beyond the 50-mile radius.
 A 2.75 cumulative GPA is required before one can apply for an internship.
 Internship students are required to be present at the internship site a minimum of 40 hours per week for 15 weeks - NO EXCEPTIONS.

 Currently, only offered on the Lawrence Campus